 - Reading and implementing methods described in the scientific litterature in the field of medical imaging.

-- Finding and using existing tools within medical image analysis and assess the quality of the output produced.
+- Finding and using existing tools within medical image analysis and assessing the quality of the output produced.

-- Applying the implemented methods to medical images with the purpose of analyzing a specific pathology.
+- Applying the implemented methods to medical images with the purpose of analysing a specific pathology.

-- Analysing, creating and using pipelines of methods for the purpose of analyzing medical images in a scientific context.
+- Analysing, creating and using pipelines of methods for the purpose of analysing medical images in a scientific context.

 - Understanding the fundamental challenges in medical image analysis.